 Character List

 That Character List is pretty straightforward.
 List your characters, their role in the story, and their relationship.
-On the right-hand side, you have a small tool that calculates how many first names begin with the same letter.
-It’s recommended to have the main characters’ names begin with a different letter so as to not confuse readers.
-Tom and Tim, Celina and Celia, things like that could add confusion.
+You have a small tool on the right-hand side that calculates how many first names begin with the same letter.
+It’s recommended that the main characters’ names begin with a different letter not to confuse readers.
+Tom and Tim, Celina and Celia—things like that could add confusion.
 Obviously, this is merely a suggestion.

 Character Development Worksheet